Sexual harassment and assault plague U.S. research bases in Antarctica, report says

 The report, which was presented to the NSF in June and publicly released last week, is based on more than 80 interviews with individuals and focus groups, along with a survey of 880 current and recent employees.
 Many of the report's interviewees are anonymous.

-"This is totally unsurprising, unfortunately," said Roberta Marinelli, the director of the NSF's Office of Polar Programs, in an interview with NPR.
-"We've known for a long time, anecdotally, that women in particular suffer greatly down south, that sexual harassment is a significant problem."
+"It wasn't surprising to me to hear some of the stories that we heard," said Roberta Marinelli, the director of the NSF's Office of Polar Programs, in an interview with NPR.
+"It's certainly disappointing."

 Many employees view sexual harassment as a problem